TIBCOSoftware/tci-flogo/docs/content/sdk/_index.md

 # SDK

-TIBCO Cloud Integration - Flogo provides two types of SDK's to build an extension.
+TIBCO Cloud Integration - Flogo and TIBCO Flogo Enterprise provide two types of SDK's to build an extension.

  1. `Designtime`
  The design-time SDK is used to build the extension user interface code.